 - Place training materials (tasks, cases, presentations, reading literature, etc);

-- Test knowledge (routine or final assessment);
+- Test knowledge (ongoing or final assessment);

 - Maintain student performance records;

 - Collect and store individual assignments of students (essays, course and graduate papers, projects etc.);